Chapter 6 : brand MASTERBRIEFING

 The organisational challenges of (re)creating environments in which integrated brand marketing flourishes should not be underestimated.
 Political inertias will surround brands as sources of power within the organisation unless corporate leaders insist on a different kind of managerial dynamic.

-In the summer of 1994, there was notable applause in The UK's business press for Francis Baron of travel business First Choice (né Owners Abroad).
+Table 7 : In the place of 8 branding fiefdoms, First Choice is born In the summer of 1994, there was notable applause in The UK's business press for Francis Baron of travel business First Choice (né Owners Abroad).
 His stewardship was regarded as remarkable because of dramatic gains made in the direction of integrated branding.
 His company's had come to the brink of a marketing crisis - eight brands were too many for an industry leader - it meant that his company's advertising pot was split into half-million pound dollops whereas the leading competitors were Thomson's(£7.5m) and Airtours'(£4.1m).
 In a frenetic 12 week integration program : Francis appointed different agencies - eg advertising, corporate identity, and consumer PR - and got them working together.
 Says one of the agency heads: "Francis exhibited unusual skill giving each agency clear responsibilities and strict deadlines - there wasn't time for the political manoeuvring that you sometimes get in these circumstances".
-Says Francis: "I had made it clear at all agency pitches that their managing director had to be account director...Part of their job was to go back to their agencies and rally the ranks if some of their ideas weren't chosen".
+Says Francis: "I had made it clear at all agency pitches that their managing director had to be account director...Part of their job was to go back to their agencies and rally the ranks if some of their ideas weren't chosen". |

 Key organisational questions to ask when evaluating whether a brand's communications are fully integrated include: